-Maintenance and improvement regulations for rustic roads are defined in Section 49.79.01 of the County Code.
+Maintenance and improvement regulations for rustic roads are defined in Section 49.79.01 of the County Code (referred to in this document as the "Executive Regulations").
 Under the existing regulations, rustic roads are to receive the same level of maintenance that they received prior to joining the program.
 The current regulations are well-designed to implement the required maintenance or improvements of rustic roads; changes to these Executive Regulations are not recommended as part of this plan.